ec500-software-engineering/case-study-rashmi2383/README.md

 ### Public Reviews

+Although Scikit-learn is a popular machine learning library, I would like to present a public review of this library.

 #### Pros

 - Scikit-learn has a good selection of algorithms It’s a fairly conservative project that’s pretty careful about avoiding scope creep and jumping on unproven algorithms, for reasons of maintainability and limited developer resources.